CodeZee7/Python-Keylogger/README.md

 ## Disclaimer
 This project is meant ethical and/or educational purposes ONLY.
-I will not be responsible for any consequences of the script being used maliciously nor do I condone the use of it in a way where it will harm others.
+I will not be responsible for any consequences of the script being used maliciously nor do I condone the use of it in any way where it will harm others.